Join Our Team: Clinical Trials Office

 Conducting good clinical research requires a team of dedicated and compassionate healthcare professionals — physicians, research nurses, project managers, regulatory affairs specialists, study coordinators, data managers, volunteers, and interns.

-All career positions are posted on the UCSD Job Bulletin.
+All career positions are posted on the UC San Diego Job Bulletin.
 For more information, contact Meaghan Stirn.

 The Clinical Trial Office (CTO) mentors volunteers who are interested in obtaining experience in a clinical research setting.
 Interested volunteers should expect to commit approximately 15 hours per week for a minimum of 3 months.